Training Path of Extra Inference

 Strategy

-The rules are similar to Training Path of Inference, but with the following additions:
+The rules are similar to Training Path of Inference, but with the following differences:

-• The dungeon is cleared as soon as the player has identified 50 items.
+• The dungeon is cleared as soon as the player has identified 50 items (average: ~10F).

 • It's also possible to clear the dungeon by descending the stairs on 20F.